iotaledger/wasp/documentation/docs/guide/chains_and_nodes/setting-up-a-chain.md

 $ wasp-cli request-funds
 ```

-After you have requested the funds, you can allocate balance by running:
+After you have requested the funds, you can deposit funds to a chain by running:

 ```shell
 wasp-cli chain deposit IOTA:10000